nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 The application data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Changing the save location
+Change the save directory.
 The application data is saved in a file called iManager.txt under the project root folder by dafault or if the file path is not specified.
 You can change the location by specifying the file path as a command argument.
 New file will be automatically created as long as given directory is valid.

 Format: `saveto FILEPATH`